moaaom/Yasuo/README.md

 The ".gitignore" file includes direction that not be tracked.

-The ".Rhistory" file includes history of  R of the process.

 ---

 ## HOW TO USE

-1. Put data into the "data" file.
+Fist step, put data into the "data" file.
 The detailed meta-data for each column are as follows:

 | Column Name | Description|
 | - | - |